 Eye drops.
 These help relieve hay fever symptoms by preventing the release of histamine.
-Most effective when you start using it before you have symptoms, they generally have low risk of side-effects.
+Most effective when you start using it before you have symptoms, they generally have a low risk of side effects.

 Oral corticosteroids.
 Corticosteroid pills such as prednisone sometimes are used to relieve severe allergy symptoms.
 Because the long-term use of corticosteroids can cause serious side effects such as cataracts, osteoporosis and muscle weakness, they're usually prescribed for only short periods of time.

-We hope this provide some insight into the common symptoms of hay fever and the potential overlap of symptoms with Covid-19.
+We hope this provides some insight into the common symptoms of hay fever and the potential overlap of symptoms with Covid-19.

-If you need us, at One5 Health we offer GP Video Consultations and we can deliver medications straight to you door in Central London.
-Despite difficult times, we are still here.
+If you need us, at One5 Health we offer GP Video Consultations, and we can deliver medications straight to your door in Central London.
+Despite difficult times, we are still here for you.